 DOM and MDHS have completed capturing detailed requirements for developing a computerized income, asset, residence and identity eligibility verification service to verify eligibility, eliminate the duplication of assistance, and deter waste, fraud, and abuse within each respective assistance program.
 DOM and MDHS have carefully defined the aspects of the service, analyzing existing processes, and conducting analysis to maximize value to the State and minimize costs.
 DOM and MDHS have worked to create an RFP for the acquisition of a vendor to assist with the creation of the real-time eligibility verification service and achieve approval from CMS and FNS using the Medicaid and Human Services Transparency and Fraud Prevention Act and CMS and FNS requirements as guiding documents.
-As of the time of writing, the Mississippi Department of Information Technology Services (ITS) has released the RFP and responses from potential vendors are due by 7/17/19.
-Further, it is planned that the selected vendor would start work with the State on 10/14/19.
-As required by Section 8, thirty days before entering into a competitively bid contract, the requested report will be prepared and delivered.
+As of the time of writing, the Mississippi Department of Information Technology Services (ITS) in conjunction with both agencies is working to negotiate a contract with the selected vendor, Softheon Inc., to customize and implement this real-time eligibility verification service.
+The State estimates that CMS and FNS will approve the contract by February 2020, with the start date of work to commence with the Project team as early as March 2020.
+As required by Section 8 (4.8), thirty days before entering into a competitively bid contract, the requested report will be prepared and delivered.